CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/manual-bits/1vow-sep-counterexample-m014.png){: .man}\
 Manual, Specimen of Fully Written: \
-abbreviation, which are illustrated in the sections that follow,
+abbreviation, which are illustrated in the sections that follow.